Who is the IDCMP (Impaired Driver - Care Management Program) For?

 In all types of convictions, clients must have a Successful Completion from a state approved IDCMP in order to be eligible for license reinstatement.
 All IDCMP’s notify the courts, prosecutors, DMV, attorney (if applicable) and BDAS thru all client intakes, completion of evaluations, completions of programs, compliance reports and non-compliance reports and transfers.
 When you have completed all the required steps, turned in all documents and paid all fees - you will be completed and get your license back.
 This process can last from one week, to years, depending on the client.

 Yes!
 Sometimes other people need to take this class following a SAP evaluation to complete an alcohol and drug education program, other times a court order or parent requests a person to complete an education program.
 Our curriculum is a 20 hour program which uses an evidence based best practice curriculum thru prime for life, and we additionally have added many group and individual activities to this program.

 I do not have insurance and cannot afford the recommended counseling, what can I do?

-If you do not have insurance, please know that NH has a new Insurance Plan offered to those who are uninsured.
-If you do have insurance offered through your work, there still is financial help available!
-This program also may help cover the deductibles, co-pays and costs charged to the employee for insurance benefits if they meet income eligibility.
+If you do not have insurance, please know that NH Medicaid may be eligible to you.
+If you are unemployed or do have insurance offered through your work, help is available!
 For more info please go to: www.nheasy.nh.gov and check your eligibility.
 Also our staff are all knowledgeable about the NH options.
 If you still are not eligible for insurance, Chrysalis offers a Sliding Scale fee for all counseling and evaluation services.
 We also offer all active duty and veteran clients have 10% off every session.